thegronkinator/Gun-Rules/README.md

 cost: 250GP
 tier 2

 non-lethal tazer gun
-damage: 2d6+2
+damage: 2d4
 range: 90FT
 fire type: semi auto
-enemies reduced to 0hp with this weapon with be kept alive and concious, but unable to move for the length of a day, live targets may be turned in for extra money.
+enemies reduced to 0hp with this weapon with be kept alive and concious, but are unconcious.
 Mag capacity: 10
 Ammo type: magnet rounds
 cost: 230GP
+tier 2

+TIER 3

+2d6+2

 Attachments:
 Attachments are parts that you can attach to your gun to give it varying levels of increased usefulness, every gun is equipped with three attachment slots, the scope, barrel, and grip.